Socca is a simple, savory gluten-free, grain free flatbread that pairs well with soups, salads or eaten alone!

-Remove pan, let cool a few minutes, using a spatula gently push under and around the sides of the flatbread.
+Cool & remove: Remove from the oven and let cool a few minutes.
+Using a spatula gently push under and around the sides of the flatbread.
 Tip skillet to remove socca bread or carefully flip skillet over to remove.

 Using a 12 inch skillet, pan or baking dish will give you a thinner bread, while a 10 or 8 inch skillet will give you a slightly thicker bread.
 The one I have shown here is a 10 inch, bread was about 1/4 inch thick.

 If you don’t have an iron skillet, you can use any flat, shallow oven-safe baking dish.

 Chickpea flour (aka garbanzo bean flour or besan) can be found on-line, at most health conscious stores and at Indian and Middle Eastern markets.